 How to create an assignment using the app

-Instructors can create a Google Assignment and add files from their Google Drive from directly within their course in Schoology.
+Instructors can create a Google assignment and add files from their Google Drive directly in their course in Schoology.

 Create an assignment using the Google Assignments app